varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -l shl[,free[,fill]]
-            Specifies size of shmlog file. shl is the store for the shared memory log records [80m], free is the store for other allocations [1m] and fill determines how the log is [+].
+            Specifies size of shmlog file. shl is the store for the shared memory log records [80M], free is the store for other allocations [1M] and fill determines how the log is [+].
-            Scaling suffixes like 'k', 'm' can be used up to (e)tabytes.
+            Scaling suffixes like 'k', 'M' can be used up to (E)xabytes.
 Default is 80 Megabytes.

 -M address:port
             Connect to this port and offer the command line interface.